Frequently Asked Questions

 My child is going into Year 7 next year.
 How do I enrol them in your college?

 Which area do you live in?
 East and North Fremantle are our intake areas with a small part of Fremantle.
-Please check our map to see if you are in our local catchment area.
+Please check our Local Intake Area to see if you are in our local catchment area.
 Local students enrol in the general schooling program but DO NOT have access to any of the Gifted and Talented or Specialist Soccer Programs.

 We live outside the area do you do crossing boundaries?
 If not why not?